-Key Consideration 1: An FMI should have robust management and control systems to identify, monitor, and manage general business risks, including losses from poor execution of business strategy, negative cash flows, or unexpected and excessively large operating expenses.
+Key Consideration 1: An FMI should have robust management and control systems to identify. monitor, and manage general business risks, including losses from poor execution of business strategy, negative cash flows, or unexpected and excessively large operating expenses.

-DTCC collectively identifies general business risks through analysis of business performance, key performance indicators, the market environment and through comparison of the financial performance versus the entities' budget and forecast for each of its subsidiaries, including DDRS.
+DTCC collectively identifies general business risks through analysis of business performance, Key Performance Indicators ("KPIs"), the market environment and through comparison of the financial performance versus the entities' budget and forecast for each of its subsidiaries, including DDRS.